 Anna Patterson is currently Vice President of Engineering, Artificial Intelligence for Google.
-Her current focus is text understanding.
 She is also currently a trustee at Harvey Mudd College and a trustee at the Mathematical Sciences Research Institute and on the National Engineering Council at Washington University in St. Louis.
 She is a co-founder of Progressive Women of Silicon Valley which helps host candidates and causes in Silicon Valley.
+She is the Global Co-Chair of Women@Google.